Lab 3:A Disturbance in the Force

 Notice that we introduced \alpha_{thrust}, the acceleration due to the thrust torque generated by the motor-propeller pairs, and added a disturbance acceleration, \alpha_{dist} (as might be generated by "dropping" or "fanning").
 Then the sum of two accelerations becomes the arm angular acceleration.

 What is the G_{dist}(s), the transfer function from A_{dist} to \Theta_a?
-To determine that transfer function, we suggest you convert the above diagram using system functions (e.g. K(s), H_1(s), and H_2(s) as we did above).
+To determine that transfer function, we suggest you convert the above diagram using transfer functions (e.g. K(s), H_1(s), and H_2(s) as we did above).
 Then, rather than trying to use Black's formula directly, try writing two equations and solving.
 That is, given

 Checkoff 6 - Design a less disturb-able controller

-Now that you have a calibrated numerical model for your system, and can use the model to plot G_{dist}(j\omega) (to within a scale factor), you can pick K_p, K_i and K_d to minimize the maximum disturbance response.
+Now that you have a calibrated numerical model for your system, and can use the model to plot G_{dist}(j\omega) (to within a scale factor), and you can pick K_p, K_i and K_d to minimize the maximum disturbance response.
 Please do so, and show that your new controller is less "disturb-able".
 What can you say about the disturbance frequency response when K_i > 0?